 Bifacial solar panels work by using crystalline silicon to absorb sunlight and convert it into an electric current, just like monofacial solar panels.
 The difference is that they are made of transparent glass, which lets some of the light pass through and reflect off the surface below.
 To further increase the amount of light passing through, they use glass instead of metal frames or grid lines to hold them in place.

 The backside of a bifacial solar panel usually shares its circuitry with the front side, thus increasing the efficiency without increasing the wiring.
-The amount of electricity generated by each bifacial panel depends on several factors, such as the angle of the panel, the reflectivity of the surface below, the weather conditions, and the time of day.
+The amount of electricity generated by each bifacial panel depends on several factors, such as the panel’s angle, the reflectivity of the surface below, the weather conditions, and the time of day.

 What are the advantages and disadvantages of bifacial solar panels?